atilimcetin/SEEDS-superpixels/README.md

 # SEEDS Superpixels Wrapper for OpenCV
 This is a simple OpenCV wrapper for original SEEDS superpixels implementation.
-It uses the version 1.1 at [authors website](http://www.mvdblive.org/seeds/).
+It uses the version 1.1 from [author's website](http://www.mvdblive.org/seeds/).

 ## Example